 - Report its findings relative to these developing issues to the Accounting Practices and Procedures (E) Task Force.—Essential

-- Provide comments on issues related to evaluating and/or implementing to International Financial Reporting Standards (IFRS) for possible U.S. statutory accounting use and provide input on the solvency modernization project as it relates to accounting and reporting issues.—Essential and Ongoing
+- Provide comments on issues related to evaluating and or implementing to International Financial Reporting Standards (IFRS) for possible U.S. statutory accounting use and provide input on the solvency modernization project as it relates to accounting and reporting issues.—Essential and Ongoing

-- Coordinate with the Life Actuarial (A) Task Force on changes to the Accounting Practices and Procedures Manual related to the Valuation Manual VM-A Requirements and VM-C, Actuarial Guidelines, and other valuation manual requirements.
+- Coordinate with the Life Actuarial (A) Task Force on changes to the Accounting Practices and Procedures Manual related to the Valuation Manual VM-A, Requirements, and VM-C, Actuarial Guidelines, and other valuation manual requirements.
 This process will include the receipt of periodic reports on changes to the valuation manual on items that require coordination as well as the development of an accounting mechanism to address reserve volatility.—Essential and Ongoing

 Exposure Drafts Outstanding

 Please address comment letters to Dale Bruggeman, Chair of the Statutory Accounting Principles (E) Working Group, and direct to firstname.lastname@example.org, email@example.com, firstname.lastname@example.org and email@example.com.

 NOTE: All items have a comment deadline of May 20, 2016, with the exception of agenda item 2016-03, which has an extended comment period ending June 5, 2016.

 *Please forward all comment letters to firstname.lastname@example.org, email@example.com, firstname.lastname@example.org and email@example.com.

 |EXPOSURES With COMMENT DEADLINE OF July 20, 2016

 ||SSAP No. 26